Deferred Enrollment & Gap Year

-- Submit the non-refundable enrollment deposit in the Applicant Portal by the normal deposit deadline, signifying the student’s intent to matriculate.
+- Submit the non-refundable enrollment deposit in the Applicant Portal by the normal deposit deadline, signifying your intent to matriculate.

-- A statement explaining the request to defer, including an outline of how the student plans to spend their gap year.
+- A statement explaining your request to defer, including an outline of how you plan to spend your gap year.

-- Acknowledgement of the agreement that the student will not defer admission to more than one college, nor apply to other colleges during the deferral year.
+- Acknowledgement of the agreement that you will neither defer admission to more than one college nor apply to other colleges during the deferral year.

 After a Deferral Request Has Been Granted

-The Admissions Office will notify the student, using the email address given in the Request to Defer Form, to complete the Deferral Confirmation Form (available October 1 for Spring 2021 start and January 1 for Fall 2021 start) in their Applicant Portal.
+The Admissions Office will notify the student, using the email address given in the Request to Defer Form, to complete the Deferral Confirmation Form (available January 1, 2022 for Fall 2022 start) in their Applicant Portal.
 The Deferral Confirmation Form requires students to reconfirm their intention to enroll in the fall class and provide the Admissions Committee with a summary of their experiences during the deferral semester or year.

 Students who defer enrollment to the following fall semester must reapply for need-based financial aid by early February of the deferral year.
 Financial aid application requirements will be posted in the admitted student portal.
 Eligibility for need-based aid generally stays the same, unless there is a significant change in family finances or a sibling enters or leaves undergraduate study.
 See our FAQ for more information.

-Non-need-based scholarship (a.k.a. merit scholarship) recipients who defer enrollment, whether to spring or fall semester, retain their non-need-based scholarships.
+Non-need-based scholarship (a.k.a. merit scholarship) recipients who defer enrollment retain their non-need-based scholarships.
 Non-need-based scholarships are renewable for eight semesters.
 Learn more about non-need-based scholarship policies.

 Examples of Recent Gap Year Experiences